Freedom Homeschooling

 PBS Learning Media (K – 12th)

-This website offers many video-based lessons covering technological literacy and digital citizenship.
+This website offers numerous video-based lessons that cover technological literacy and digital citizenship.
 Many of the lessons include student handouts and teacher resources.

 Ratatype (3rd – adults)